 - Hanging wardrobe box: These come in various sizes (small, medium, and large) and include a metal bar shaped just like a wardrobe.
 They are great for hanging closet items that you can't pack flat.
 Just remember that they are heavy and take up a lot of room.
 If you can pack clothes flat, this will save you some money.
 Some movers use these boxes to move chandeliers or delicate wind chimes that are better to move hanging than flat.

 - Lay down wardrobe moving box (approximately 32 by 19 7/8 by 9 inches): This type of box resembles a dresser drawer and is great for packing clothing that you prefer only to fold once.
 Just remember not to over-pack this box as it cannot withstand heavy items.

-- Picture and/or Mirror Boxes: All mirror boxes can be telescoped, meaning that two can be put together to get a longer fit.
+- Picture and/or mirror boxes: All mirror boxes can be telescoped, meaning that two can be put together to get a longer fit.
 When fitting two boxes together, make sure you use a strong filament tape to secure them together and to handle the additional weight.
-Mirror boxes are designed to handle framed pictures, artwork and mirrors.
+Mirror boxes are designed to handle framed pictures, artwork, and mirrors.
 Bubble wrap is recommended for all framed items.